gitter-badger/auth-middleware/readme.md

     'token.error'     // what attribute to look for error messages in );
 ```
-In this case, the pipeline can be terminated on other conditions as well.
+Using `AuthWizard::inspectTokens`, the pipeline can be terminated on any conditions, involving the token or not.\
-Custom error messages or data can be passed to the Response.\
+Custom error messages or data can be passed to the Response.

 If the token is not present, the middleware acts the same as the one created by `assertTokens`
 and the inspector is not called.